 New Jersey Roads - NJ 440

-The first 440 shield on the top of the page, on Middlesex CR 616 WB (New Brunswick Avenue), has since been replaced.
+The first shield above was on Middlesex CR 616 WB (New Brunswick Avenue).
 The second one, on Amboy Ave.
 SB at Grove St. EB (the continuation of Pfeiffer Blvd. as the NB frontage road), is courtesy Scott Colbert.

 Southern NJ 440